craigargh/cfg-python/more_depth/logic_and_if_statements.md

 There are another two comparators that you need to know about.
 The `less than` and `greater than` comparators.
 They're just like the `less than or equal to` and `greater than or equal to` comparators, but they won't return `True` if the compared values are the same.

-The `greater than` operator looks like this `>` and the `less than` operator looks like this `<`.
+The `greater than` comparator looks like this `>` and the `less than` comparator looks like this `<`.
 You might get direction of these mixed up from time to time.
 I found it was helpful to image that the symbol is a shark's mouth and it wants to eat the larger number.

 The final thing to note about the four comparators (`>`, `<`, `>=` and `<=`) is that they work with number data types (integers and floats), but don't work with strings.
 It's easy for Python to know if `5` is greater than `6`, but not so much for Python to know if `"Air freshener"` is greater than `"Tomato"`.